-A totally wacky street food creation, coffin bread in Taiwan has been around in Tainan since the 1940s.
-It’s similar to bread bowls that you can order with clam chowder, except that its square in shape.
-The bread is hollowed out and then toasted and filled with a creamy soup.
-The top of bread is placed back onto the dish before serving – thus the coffin.
-It has similar flavors to a chicken pot pie, with the rich buttery bread crust setting off the bechamel flavored stew inside.
+A totally wacky street food creation, coffin bread was created in Tainan in the 1940s.
+It’s similar to clam chowder bread bowls in the US except the coffin bread is square.
+The bread is hollowed out, toasted, and filled with a creamy soup.
+The top is placed back onto the dish before serving, hence the “coffin” in the name.
+The soup typically has similar flavors to chicken pot pie.

-Douhua is a Taiwanese dessert made with the softest of tofu.
+Douhua is a pudding dessert made with the softest of tofu.
 The tofu disintegrates and melts as soon as you take a mouthful of this sweet treat.
 It can be served on ice in the summertime with a gingery sweet syrup to flavor it.
-Douhua is also delicious heated up in the wintertime, topped with peanuts, boba, mung beans and more.
-Douhua Zhuang in Taiwan serves it up right.
+Douhua is also delicious heated up in the wintertime, topped with peanuts, boba, mung beans, and more.

 23. Bamboo shoots with mayonnaise

-This local delicacy seems to have stayed in Taiwan, I’ve never seen it served here in Los Angeles or anywhere else outside of Taiwan, even though here in Los Angeles we have a proliferation of authentic Taiwanese restaurants.
-Seasonal baby bamboo shoots are slightly cooked, chilled and then served with generous amounts of thick, Japanese mayo.
-As with most simple recipes, the key to this dish is in the freshness of its ingredients, the bamboo should be fat, juicy and seasonal — this dish is best served in the Winter or in the Spring.
+The popularity of this local delicacy seems to have stayed in Taiwan.
+Seasonal baby bamboo shoots are slightly cooked, chilled, and then served with generous amounts of thick Japanese mayo.
+As with most simple recipes, the key to this dish is in the freshness of its ingredients.
+The bamboo should be fat, juicy, and seasonal — this dish is best served in the winter or in the spring.

 A version of this article was previously published on August 23, 2017.
 It was updated by food and drink editor Nickolaus Hines on April 27, 2020.